queuejw/MetroPhoneLauncher/README.md

 # MetroPhoneLauncher (MPL)
 My first Android Launcher with Windows Phone 8(.1) interface

 MPL is a launcher that looks as much like Windows Phone 8 as possible (not so much now).
-Experience the WP experience on your device right now.
+Feel the WP experience on your device right now.
 Free.
 Really =)

 Since the launcher isn't ready yet, I can't show a huge list of functionality, but you can already see it: